archshift/llama/README.md

 > Source-level debugging in a GDB TUI?
 That's a lot of buzzwords!

-Much like the emulator itself, llama's GUI is currently incomplete and probably not super nice to use.

 ### How do I use it?

 First, you have to build llama from source.
 See below.

-#### "ctr9 packages"
+#### Loading applications

-Llama loads binaries from what I call "ctr9" packages.
-These packages comprise a directory, named `[dirname].ctr9`, with the following structure:
+Llama loads binaries from either a [FIRM](https://www.3dbrew.org/wiki/FIRM) file or a "ctr9" package.

+A ctr9 package is a directory named `[dirname].ctr9`, with the following structure:

 ```
 foo.ctr9: